 The modern Dana-Farber Cancer Institute sees over 450,000 patients every year.
 It has more than 4,500 employees, including physicians, surgeons, nurses, and specialists.

-The institute is known for its innovative research and commitment to understanding and eradicating cancer.
-The Institute has been involved in nearly 1,000 clinical trials with patients.
-In addition to studying cancer, Dana-Farber is a Center for AIDS Research, as designated by the federal government.
+The institute is known for its innovative research and commitment to understanding and curing cancer.
+It has taken part in nearly 1,000 clinical trials with patients.
+Dana-Farber is also a Center for AIDS Research, as designated by the federal government.

 Research at Dana-Farber/Harvard Cancer Center

 The DF/HCC was founded in 1997 as a research consortium.
 This consortium includes five hospitals and two of Harvard’s health science schools.
 It includes over 1,000 researchers and more than $600 million in research funds.

 Research here is extensive, focusing on projects that lead to better treatments and patient outcomes.
 Examples of research include genomic studies to better understand how cancer grows and make cancer cells more vulnerable to radiation.
 The facility also researches improved surgical oncology procedures and immunology cancer treatments.